 For millions of people, South Africa is what Frantz Fanon called “a nonviable society”.
 Systemic unemployment makes it somewhere between impossible and extremely difficult for millions of young people to find a viable path into adult life.

 For some people, patience and the support of family are eventually rewarded with some sort of work.
+For others, the spirals of panic attacks and depression get tighter and tighter until they go down and can’t come up again.

 In most largely urbanised societies, unemployment at greatly lower rates than those that have been endured in South Africa for a very long time now has rapidly led to serious social instability.
 This ranges from European fascism in the 1930s and the Arab Spring in 2011 to, more recently, the election of right-wing demagogues.